 Like any great organization that helps people, it can’t be done alone.
-Building a strong team around you is an absolute essential for running the best PTO.
-Of course, you’ll need to appoint the necessary members to your leadership team, but the trick is in appointing some specialized roles that can turn your traditional PTO into a donation generating machine!
+Building a strong team around you is absolutely essential for running the best PTO.
+Of course, you’ll need to appoint the necessary members to your leadership team, but the trick is in appointing some specialized roles that can turn your traditional PTO into a donation-generating machine!

 Here is our list of officer roles and responsibilities that will guide you towards an effective and easy PTO presidency:

 Maybe you’re the president, or maybe you’re a member of your PTO’s executive board.
 Either way, it’s important to know the key items that a president has to be on the hook for.

 A PTO president can be the easiest or the hardest role of an officer — that discretion rests solely on their communication.
 The most vital responsibility of a PTO president is to motivate your officers.
 You want your officers to be the PTO’s biggest cheerleaders.
 They should be expressing loud and clear what your PTO has done, is doing, and wants to get done.
 The President should use Facebook to reach out to teachers and parents and make it clear that the organization’s goal is to never leave anyone out of the loop.

 The role of your VP can be tailored to your specific needs or can be clearly defined by your PTO’s bylaws.
 Do you have an all-star right-hand teammate that wears many hats?
 Maybe it’s time you gave that person a title.
 Often, your Vice President is in charge of scheduling and organizing PTO committees.
 Your Vice President is your go-to heavy lifter.